About the Journal

 childhood & philosophy is an ongoing publication linked to the uerj periodicals portal, focusing on publishing works dedicated to the intersections between philosophy, childhood and education. it publishes unpublished articles, experience reports, literature, reviews, and interviews related to the philosophies of childhood(s) and philosophical inquiries (theoretical and practical) with children. the journal adopts blind peer review in its editorial process, where the works are sent to reviewers for analysis, meeting the criteria of its editorial policy. since vol. 21, 2025, following the principles of open science, we have given the option of identifying the names of the reviewers and publishing their opinions.

-to keep the polyphonic character of childhood alive, childhood & philosophy publishes articles in up to five languages (portuguese, english, spanish, french and italian), as a commitment not only to the integrity of each work in its native language, but to a multilingualism that is indicative of the polyperspectivism that we want to promote in the relationship between childhood and philosophy. the use of lowercase letters is part of this intention to draw the attention of readers to the minuscule, the smallest, that which seems less important and, who knows, is called to renew the world. it also represents a commitment to equality among all those who practice education and who seek in philosophy other childhoods and, in childhood, other philosophies.
+to keep the polyphonic character of childhood alive, childhood & philosophy publishes articles in five languages (portuguese, english, spanish, french and italian), as a commitment not only to the integrity of each work in its native language, but to a multilingualism that is indicative of the polyperspectivism that we want to promote in the relationship between childhood and philosophy. the use of lowercase letters is part of this intention to draw the attention of readers to the minuscule, the smallest, that which seems less important and, who knows, is called to renew the world. it also represents a commitment to equality among all those who practice education and who seek in philosophy other childhoods and, in childhood, other philosophies.

 our mission